 Transhimalaya! – A word, which conjures up pictures of wind-blown mountain passes with stone cairns, adorned with hundreds of fluttering Buddhist prayer flags; of Tibetan wild asses (Equus kiang), grazing on a meadow among countless red primroses and yellow louseworts; or perhaps of Swedish explorer Sven Hedin (1865-1952), who was the first European to explore the area around the sacred Mount Kailas in western Tibet – the physical manifestation of the mythical mountain Meru and an important pilgrimage destination for followers of three religions: Hinduism, Buddhism, and Jainism.

 Transhimalaya (which literally means ’on the other side of the Himalaya’) consists of two mountain ranges, Gangdise and Nyenchen Tanglha, altogether stretching c.
-1,600 kilometres across the southernmost part of the Tibetan Plateau, parallel to the Himalaya.
+1,600 km across the southernmost part of the Tibetan Plateau, parallel to the Himalaya.
 In daily speech, though, the word includes the entire plateau.

-This plateau, most of which is situated at altitudes between 3,000 and 4,500 metres, is criss-crossed by mountain ranges.
+This plateau, most of which is situated at altitudes between 3,000 and 4,500 m, is criss-crossed by mountain ranges.
 When the monsoon has passed over the Himalaya from the south, almost all its humidity has already fallen as rain.
 Thus, the Tibetan Plateau receives very little rainfall.
-In many places, the annual mean precipitation is less than 100 millimetres, most of it falling as snow in the winter.
+In many places, the annual mean precipitation is less than 100 mm, most of it falling as snow in the winter.
 For this reason, the major part of the landscape is dry and rather barren, with lush and green areas mainly found along rivers and around the numerous lakes of the region.

 Most of the vegetation on the Tibetan Plateau is adapted to the dry climate.
 Shrubs grow here and there, comprising various genera, including juniper (Juniperus), honeysuckle (Lonicera), the pretty Rosa webbiana, and prickly members of the genera Caragana and Astragalus, both of the pea family (Fabaceae).
 Scattered across the landscape are growths of numerous other genera, including joint-pine (Ephedra), catmint (Nepeta), rhubarb (Rheum), corydalis (Corydalis), locoweed (Oxytropis), hedge-nettle (Stachys), caper (Capparis spinosa), tansy (Ajania), gentian (Gentiana and Gentianella), aster (Aster), and larkspur (Delphinium).